lex009/neo4j-bundle/README.md

 -----
 The bundle wouldn't be useful enough without integration with Symfony forms.
 So lets get down to it.

-For instance you have a Person and City classes as shown below
+For instance you have a Person and City classes as shown below.

 ```php
 // Acme\AcmeBundle\Entity\Person